PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 The creation a a histogram requires the user to set the limits of the histogram and the amount of bins.
-Alternatively the bin edges for each bin can be set.
+Alternatively the bin edges for each bin can be set manually.

 .. bootstrap_collapsible::
     :control_type: link